yselimkismetli/RSA-Gui-App/README.md

 <img src="https://yavuzselimkismetli.com/rsa/rsa_2.jpg" alt="Key selecting" style="width: 40%; height: 40%"/>

-## Encryption / Decryption
+## Encryption

-To encrypt texts or sentences, you must first create a public and a private key.
-When the application starts, keys (1024 bits) are generated automatically.
+To encrypt texts or sentences, you must first create a public key and a private key.
+When the application starts, the keys (1024 bits) are generated automatically.
 Then you choose an option for the key length and wait for the program to generate the keys.
-The keys are successfully generated and you can enter your word/phrase in the Plain Text area and then click the Encrypt button.
-Decrypt your text by typing the sentence into the "Encrypted Text" area and pressing the "Decrypt" button.
+The keys are generated successfully and you can enter your word/phrase in the Plain Text area and then click the Encrypt button.

+The encryption method `Encryption(byte[] Data, RSAParameters RSAKey, bool DoOAEPPadding, int KeyLen)`.
+This requires the key length, the RSA key (public/private) and `Data` as `byte[]` type.

+## Decryption

+Decrypt your text by entering the sentence in the "Encrypted Text" area and pressing the "Decrypt" button.

+The decryption method `Decryption(byte[] Data, RSAParameters RSAKey, bool DoOAEPPadding, int KeyLen)` has the same requirements as the method `Encryption()`.

 <img src="https://yavuzselimkismetli.com/rsa/rsa_3.jpg" alt="Encryption and Decryption" style="width: 60%; height: 60%"/>